nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Person and their organization requesting authorisation for prescription.

-To be used if the medication was prescribed at another practice and has been imported via GP2GP.
+To be used if the medication/medical device was prescribed at another practice and has been imported via GP2GP.
 In that case, the `onBehalfOf` **MUST** be completed with a reference to the other organisation.

-If the medication has been prescribed elsewhere and, for example, is detailed in the sending system as a hospital medication, this **MUST** be detailed using an `organisation.type` code in the agent reference in the requester element.
+If the medication/medical device has been prescribed elsewhere and, for example, is detailed in the sending system as a hospital medication, this **MUST** be detailed using an `organisation.type` code in the agent reference in the requester element.

 ### recorder ###